SEND Information report for Southery Academy 2018-19

 Children, Parents/carers and their Teaching and Support Staff will be directly involved in reviewing progress.
 This review can be built in to the intervention itself and will involve a formal meeting held at least once a term, where we all discuss progress and next steps.
 If a learner has an Education Health and Care Plan (EHC plan), or statement of special educational need, the same termly review conversations take place, but a formal review will also take place annually.

-The SENCO collates the impact data of interventions, to ensure that we are only using interventions that work.
-Intervention data is shared with the Downham Market Academy cluster so all SENCOs in our cluster are able to select high quality provision.
+The SENDCO collates the impact data of interventions, to ensure that we are only using interventions that work.
+Intervention data is shared with the Downham Market Academy cluster so all SENDCOs in our cluster are able to select high quality provision.

 Progress data of all learners is collated by the whole school and monitored by Teachers, Senior Leaders and Governors.
 We also take part in cluster moderation activities as part of the cluster so we can ensure that our judgements stand up to scrutiny.
 Our school data is also monitored by Eastern Multi Academy Trust and Ofsted.